mrlunchbox777/terraform-modules/src/metallb/config/README.md

 It's a base object that provides all the things required for a metallb release.

+If you are looking for a configuration for a development machine using kind [here are good defaults](/src/metallb/config/kind/README.md)

 ## Find Tags

 To find a usable tag run: